top of page

 Reliability

 • Are you proving that you have performed consistently well over time?
-Has your information always been accurate?;
+Has your information always been accurate?
+Do you support your data with facts and sources?

 Integrity

-Bulletproof is a communications agency that provides media training services and effective communications strategies to help individuals and organizations achieve their objectives.
-The team consists of strategists, trainers, and journalists who understand the media, and the importance of public relations and communications to achieve desired goals.
+Bulletproof is a media training agency based in Toronto, Canada that provides media training services and effective communications strategies to help corporations build a strong brand image and be their authentic selves confidently.
+Our team consists of strategists, trainers, and journalists who understand the media, and the importance of public relations and communications to achieve desired goals.
+They've worked with some of the best brands in North America including Marshalls, Flipp, and Unilever.

 bottom of page